Who Is At Fault For A Car Accident If There Is No Stop Sign Or Red Light: The Boulevard Rule.

 - The driver with the solid green circle has the right of way if going straight, but must yield to oncoming traffic if turning left.

 Maryland gives further guidance on rights of way, and the law divides all intersecting roadways into two classes.
-One class involves "favored" roadways [i.e. the Boulevard], the other "unfavored."
+As Attorney Eric T. Kirk will tell you, one class involves “favored” roadways [i.e. the Boulevard], the other “unfavored.”

 The driver operating on the favored road has the right of way-as long as he or she is obeying the rules of the road.
 He or she can assume the driver on the unfavored road will stop or otherwise yield.

 This is the classic iteration of the “Boulevard Rule”.
 Typically, the rules’ applicability involves a through highway intersected by a side street or alley, or parking lot, sometimes with a stop sign.
 Most Baltimore personal injury attorneys know that the purpose of the rule, at least in part, is to encourage the unimpeded flow of traffic on the boulevard.
 The driver entering the favored road gains the right of way once they have entered the flow of traffic.

 The law in this area can become intricate, in particular where passengers have brought personal injury claims against drivers, and both of the drivers have contributed to the accident in some manner.
 An experienced Baltimore personal injury lawyer can advise you of the role of the Boulevard rule, and the determination of who had the right of way, in your personal injury case.